akila29/TF_Transform_Demo/README.md

 # TF_Transform_Demo
-This repo describes the working of TensorFlow Transform libraries and how they can be used in an ML pipeline.
+This repo describes the working of TensorFlow Data Validation libraries and Transform libraries and how they can be used in an ML pipeline.